RimiChen/2024-GameTileNet/README.md

 * Identify16-32.py: Identify whetehr the tileset is 32 based or 16 based.
 * FindSegmentations.py: Find related tiles by adjacency.
 * ExtractObject.py: Edge detection for objects on tileset.
+* CheckTilesetGrid.py: Generated assigned size grid for tileset images, to check whether the tileset is 32 or 16.
 ---
 ### Instructions